-If you care to know a little bit more about me and how the School came about, read on…
+Hello!
+I’m Samantha Nolan-Smith, founder and CEO of the School of Visibility.
+If you care to know a little bit more about me and how the School came about, tune into the video above or read on…

 I’m a non-indigenous Australian woman who has proudly supported women and their right to be seen and heard in the world, since childhood where I regularly lectured my parents about the fact that ‘girls were just as good as boys’.
 Fortunately they encouraged me to not just talk about the inherent value of females, but to go out and prove it to the world.